Canon M3 vs Panasonic GF7

 |6.||Canon M100||-||stereo / mono||-||-||micro||2.0||Y||Y||Y|

 |14.||Panasonic G7||Y||stereo / mono||Y||-||micro||2.0||Y||-||-|

 It is notable that the M3 has a hotshoe, while the GF7 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the M3 and the GF7 have been discontinued, but can regularly be found used on eBay.
+Both the M3 and the GF7 have been discontinued, but can regularly be found used on ebay.
 The GF7 was replaced by the Panasonic GX850, while the M3 was followed by the Canon M6.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon M3 Manual (free pdf) or the online Panasonic GF7 Manual.
+Further information on the features and operation of the M3 and GF7 can be found, respectively, in the Canon M3 Manual (free pdf) or the online Panasonic GF7 Manual.